Do I need to take supplements?

 What do I mean by high quality?
 A high-quality supplement contains the purest, most easily absorbed form of the nutrient.
 It does not have any additives, colors, fillers, or allergens.
 It is tested for toxins (i.e. mercury, lead, etc.) and meets all manufacturing standards.
 Taking a poor-quality supplement is like throwing money out the window and can be detrimental to your health.
 You can find an array of high-quality supplements here.

 The right multi will contain all the basic vitamins and minerals in one supplement.
+It is wise to choose a supplement keeping specific personal circumstances in mind, for example age specific multis, prenatal or multivitamins made for eye problems.
 Often good multivitamins need to be taken more than once a day to be absorbed effectively.
 Be careful about combining with other supplements as some vitamins can be toxic if taken in excess.
 For example, certain protein powders already contain vitamins and minerals, so it’s important to double check all labels prior to consumption.

 Ages 4-13: Junior Nutrients by Pure Encapsulations (2 capsules/day)